MelanieZeng/data-focused-python/README.md

 ## Quizzes & Exams

+Quizzes will be administered weekly on the material from the prior week.
+All quizzes are close book and require the LockDown browser.

 1. (Week 2) Quiz 1 on Week 1 Material
 2. (Week 3) Quiz 2 on Week 2 Material
 3. (Week 4) Quiz 3 on Week 3 Material